Water Softeners and Water Softener Cycles Explained

 - A strong salt-water (brine) solution is created with the salt added to the softener.

 - The brine solution flows through the resin tank, rinsing the beads and exchanging new sodium for the hard water minerals that have collected.
+This is known as the water softener backwash cycle.

 - The brine solution and hard water minerals are flushed from the tank into a nearby drain.